PoliticalGraveyard.com

 Kent, Jim, Jr. — of Monongalia County, W.Va.
 Republican.
 Candidate for West Virginia state house of delegates from Monongalia County, 1966.
 Still living as of 1966.

 Kent, John A. — of Detroit, Wayne County, Mich.
 Democrat.
-Candidate in primary for delegate to Michigan state constitutional convention from Wayne County 4th District, 1961; candidate in primary for Michigan state house of representatives 22nd District, 1968.
+Candidate for delegate to Michigan state constitutional convention from Wayne County 4th District, 1961; candidate for Michigan state house of representatives 22nd District, 1968.
 Still living as of 1968.

 Kent, John S. — of Brockton, Plymouth County, Mass.
 Republican.
 Alternate delegate to Republican National Convention from Massachusetts, 1904; mayor of Brockton, Mass.; elected 1907.
 Interment at St. Patrick's Cemetery, Brockton, Mass.